 The drive actually rises more than 1,300 feet above sea level.

 Go at your own pace and marvel at the incredible views of both Lake Superior and the peninsula.
 It’s exceptionally beautiful during the fall when you can see the magnificent fall colors.

 As you climb ever upward on your drive, keep your eyes and ears peeled (after they pop) for the most excellent sites and sounds.
 There’s no posted speed limit on the drive, so go at your own pace and enjoy the drive.

 The Jampot Bakery is a Keweenaw Peninsula Destination

 The Keweenaw Peninsula is a popular destination by any measure, but no trip there is complete without a stop at the Jampot Bakery where, for me at least, jam is the new fudge.

-So, while your cruising down the picture-perfect stretch of 26 that runs from Eagle Harbor to Eagle River, plan a stop at The Jampot to stock up on a few treats.
+So, while you’re cruising down the picture-perfect stretch of M-26 that runs from Eagle Harbor to Eagle River, plan a stop at The Jampot to stock up on a few treats.
 It’s definitely worth a stop and is a well-positioned driving break between the two towns.

 It also happens to be just feet away from Jacob’s Falls, which is also definitely worth exploring while you’re there.